keithbreazeale/keithbreazeale.github.io/README.md

 I selected this application for it was one that I was proud of doing while in the CS 340 course.
 I saw it as a challenge since it was originally created in Linux on SNHU’s Apporto platform which was no longer available to me, so I decided to see if I could get it up and running on the Windows platform.
 In doing this, it allowed me to showcase my ability to work with Python and MongoDB in a different platform, which enables a greater audience to use the application which is an improvement on it’s own.

+When this application was developed in the Apporto app under a Linux OS, the dashboard would load, featuring the table, pie chart, and the geolocation map.
+However, when selecting a filter for a rescue type, the geolocation chart would not refresh when selecting an animal from the table.
+So while it was functional, it wasn't without defect!

 The focus of the artifact enhancements was on transitioning the web application from the Apporto Virtual Lab, a Linux-based remote desktop platform, to a Windows environment.
 Following the initial development in the Apporto Virtual Lab, I meticulously redesigned the software to cater to user requirements within a structured framework.
 Relying on the provided documentation as a guide, I meticulously replicated the web application environment in a Windows terminal, continuously updating and refining the documentation to reflect the steps taken in this recreation process.
 There was also some issues with the geolocational chart rendering that I was able to resolve.
 The full listing of the enhancements are:

 1. Upgraded Python from 2.7 to 3.7 and MongoDB from 5.0 to 7.0, reducing security vulnerabilities if the application/database were to be attacked.